 GP’s experimental procedure leads to patient death

-Five complaints were brought against the GP for inappropriate and unethical administration of stem cell therapy and prescribing of compounded peptides, as well as inadequate record keeping.
+In this case, 5 complaints were brought against the GP for inappropriate and unethical administration of stem cell therapy and prescribing compounded peptides, as well as inadequate record keeping.

-While this is an unusual case, it is a reminder to always ensure patient safety and comply with accepted standards when prescribing medications or performing experimental or non-standard procedures.
+While this is an unusual case, it's a reminder to always ensure patient safety and comply with accepted standards when prescribing medications or performing experimental or non-standard procedures.

 Stem cell therapy results in inquest

 The GP, who had worked in cosmetic practice for two decades, performed stem cell therapy on patient A to improve frontal lobe dementia.
-Patient A resided permanently in a nursing home, and had dementia, as well as hypertension and atrial fibrillation.
+Patient A lived in a residential aged care facility (RACF), and had dementia, hypertension and atrial fibrillation.

 After the procedure, records showed she had a fluctuating blood pressure and heart rate.
-Despite concerns raised by her relative, the GP did not consider that hospitalisation was necessary and discharged her to the nursing home.
+Despite concerns raised by her relative, the GP did not believe that hospitalisation was necessary and discharged her to the RACF.
 A few hours later, she died.

 An inquest into patient A’s death, found she died from hypovolaemic shock, following uncontrolled blood loss due to stem cell therapy.